Alan C. Nash

 In 2007, A.C. graduated from the Florida State University College of Law, earning his juris doctor.
 Prior to graduation, he gained practical criminal trial experience serving as a certified legal intern for the Second Judicial Circuit of Florida.
 In this capacity, he tried approximately 40 jury and non-jury misdemeanor and felony criminal trials.
 While in law school, A.C. was a member and coach of the Mock Trial Team, served as a student ambassador and traveling recruiter for the law school, was appointed to the Dean's Cabinet and was the 5th Circuit American Bar Association Governor.
 At graduation, he was a recipient of the Distinguished Pro Bono Award.

 A South Florida native, A.C. graduated early from the University of Florida, where he majored in public relations.
 Prior to entering law school, A.C. worked for an established Miami-based public relations firm where he was responsible for several state and national accounts which garnered nationwide recognition.
-He was later recruited by two Fortune 100 companies to manage, prepare and execute advertising and marketing programs targeting areas of South Florida.
+He was later recruited by two Fortune 100 companies to manage, prepare, and execute advertising and marketing programs targeting areas of South Florida.

 A.C. continues to donate a significant amount of time to mentoring students throughout the state of Florida including elementary, high school, undergraduate and law school levels.
 He is a member of several professional organizations, including the Broward County Bar Association, T.J.
 Reddick Bar Association and Emerge Broward, and he is an Encourage Broward Mentor for Broward Community College.
 A.C. also sits on the board of the Fort Lauderdale Community Development Corporation.
+Additionally, he was Lead Counsel Rated for Civil Litigation by Lead Counsel in 2015, a service of Thompson Reuters.

-A.C. is admitted to practice in the state of Florida, and all federal courts in Florida including the United States Court of Appeals for the Eleventh Circuit.
+A.C. is admitted to practice in the state of Florida and all federal courts in Florida including the United States Court of Appeals for the Eleventh Circuit.

 Grant of judgment as a matter of law for the Sheriff's department and individual deputy in an excessive force federal trial involving the shooting death of a suspect.